eigmax/Ziren/docs/src/design/design.md

 - Hybrid Proof System

   zkMIPS employs a three-stage proof workflow to balance modularity and efficiency:
-  - Segmented STARK Proofs:
+  - Sharded STARK Proofs:

-    MIPS instructions are partitioned into fixed-length segments, each verified via fast STARK proofs.
+    MIPS instructions are partitioned into fixed-length shards, each verified via fast STARK proofs.
   - Recursive Aggregation:

-    Segment proofs are compressed using a recursive STARK composition scheme.
+    Shard proofs are compressed using a recursive STARK composition scheme.
   - SNARK Finalization:

     The aggregated proof is wrapped into a Groth16-compatible SNARK for efficient on-chain verification.